ogri-la/release.json-specification/README.md

 # history

-The idea of a metadata file to accompany GitHub add-on releases was pitched by layday, was put forward to the add-on developer community by AcidWeb and was implemented in [packager](https://github.com/BigWigsMods/packager) by nebularg.
+The idea of a metadata file to accompany GitHub add-on releases was pitched by layday, put forward to the add-on developer community by [AcidWeb](https://github.com/AcidWeb) and was implemented in [packager](https://github.com/BigWigsMods/packager) by [nebularg](https://github.com/nebularg).

-This *specification* was created by Torkus on 2024-05 to formally describe the data structure, best practices and track changes in its usage over time.
+This *specification* was created by [Torkus](https://github.com/torkus) on 2024-05 to formally describe the data structure, best practices and track changes in its usage over time.

 ## 1-1-0